brython-dev/brython/www/tutorial/en/index.md

 document <= "Hello !"
 ```

 You can think of the `<=` sign as a left arrow : the document "receives" a new element, here the string "Hello !".
-You will see in the demo page that it is always possible to use the standardized DOM syntax to interact with the page, by Brython provides a few shortcuts to make the code less verbose.
+You will see later that it is always possible to use the standardized DOM syntax to interact with the page, by Brython provides a few shortcuts to make the code less verbose.

 Text formatting with HTML tags
 ==============================